broadinstitute/seqr-helm/README.md

 1. A secret containing a `password` field for the postgres database password.
 By default this secret is named `postgres-secrets`.
 1. A secret containing a `django_key` field for the django security key.
 By default this secret is named `seqr-secrets`.
 1. A secret containing `admin_password`, `writer_password`, and `reader_password` fields for the the clickhouse database passwords.
 By default this secret is named `clickhouse-secrets`.
+Note that your passwords should not contain dashes!

 Here's how you might create the secrets: